navidrome/website/content/en/docs/Developers/dev-environment.md

 ### Using VSCode + Dev Container (Docker)

 The project includes a [VSCode Dev Container](https://code.visualstudio.com/docs/remote/containers) configuration for using with [Docker](https://www.docker.com/products/docker-desktop).
 The Dev Container provides all dependencies out-of-the-box.
-If you prefer to install all dependencies yourself, or cannot/don't want to install Docker for any reason, see the other sections below for step by step instructions on your OS.
+If you prefer to install all dependencies yourself, or cannot/don't want to install Docker for any reason, see the other sections below for step by step instructions for your OS.

 {{% alert title="Note" %}}
 Keep in mind that the overall experience when using Docker Desktop for development will be slower than normal, because access to the host OS filesystem is generally slower.
-If you want to have full performance, we recommend installing the dependencies in your system and skip using Docker for development.
+If you want to have full performance, we recommend installing the dependencies directly on your system and skip using Docker for development.
 {{% /alert %}}
 ### Unix-based systems (Linux, macOS, BSD, …)